pbiswell/lockwhengone/README.md

 A script that automatically locks, shuts down, reboots, or runs a script on your computer when your phone, or other devices, become undetectable.

 Found this useful?
-Please consider starring this repo, or donating at the sponsorship links in the sidebar or button below.
+Please consider starring this repo, or donating at the sponsorship links in the sidebar, or by clicking button below.
 Thank you.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V84X6JM)